mesaguy/docker-proftpd/README.md

 Simple unprivileged proftpd service built for many architectures.

-ftp runs on 20/tcp and 21/tcp as the user 'ftp'.
+ftp runs on 10021/tcp as the user 'ftp'.
 By default only anonymous connections are permitted.

 ## Usage